 Imagine drifting down the river like a leaf... oh, the joy of the journey!

 Rafting trips and scenic jet boat rides continue through the autumn months, offering even more dazzle now that the riverbanks are lined with colorful trees.
 As the seasons change, so does the wildlife viewing.
 Jake Mahon's Guide Service offers "Sip n' Float" tours which includes enjoying great local wine from the comfort of a couch as you float down the river.
 Yep, a couch.

 Kick up the leaves while enjoying the fresh mountain air.
 Ride horses on the equestrian trails at Elijah Bistrow State Park or along the back country roads through Oregon Wine Country.

-Mount Pisgah is an unspoilt hiking destination just right for fall adventures.
+Mount Pisgah is a beautiful hiking destination just right for fall adventures.
 Or climb the ridgeline trails to Spencer Butte for 360 degree valley views awash in autumn splendor.

 Oregon is the first state with official scenic bikeways!
 Cruise paved paths and low traffic roads around lakes, through historic covered bridges and past vineyards.

 If rolling on four or more wheels is your style, chase the changing color on Oregon's scenic byways from the higher elevations to the valleys.

 Oregon Bounty is celebrates locally grown, raised and produced food.
 Oregon is known for hazelnuts, berries, mushrooms, salmon, seafood, grapes and grains.
 This is the time of year for picking wine grapes and hops.